 It is an area of special character, combining buildings, landscape features, and their settings that, together, make up a district that has an identifiably distinct "sense of place".
 Cultural heritage resources within an HCD can include buildings, structures, cultural landscapes, and sites of archaeological potential as well as intangible resources, such as associations with historical events and traditional activities.
-The Ontario Heritage Act allows district designation and codifying an area's "heritage character" in order to protect the elements that define its character.
+The Ontario Heritage Act is legislation allowing district designation and codifying an area's "heritage character" in order to protect the elements that define its character.

-Why was the Oak Street Area selected for study as a Heritage Conservation District?
+Why was the Downtown Lindsay Area selected for study as a Heritage Conservation District?